emteknetnz/silverstripe-campaign-admin/README.md

 [versioned](https://github.com/silverstripe/silverstripe-versioned) Silverstripe module.

-This allows groups of changes to be published as a single atomic change, allowing items to be prepared for publishing in advance..........
+This allows groups of changes to be published as a single atomic change, allowing items to be prepared for publishing in advance...........

 ## Installation